sethkrasnianski/docs/customer/get-customers.md

 @version beta
 -->

-Returns a range of customers based on a given set of paramaters.
+Returns a range of customers based on a given set of parameters.
 All choices and relaionships will be converted to their appropriate data values to reduce the number of extra calls required.

 #### Resource URL   {#resource}
 GET [{{ url }}customers]({{ url }}customers)

-#### Paramaters {#paramaters}
+#### parameters {#parameters}
 Key | Type | Description
 --- | ---- | -----------
 limit*optional* | Integer | The number of customers to return, defaults to all